Escape-Technologies/py-multiauth/docs/index.md

-- Key location (`location`): The location where the token will be added.
+- Key location (`location`): The location where the token will be added (default `header`).
 The values that this parameter can take are:
   - `header`
   - `query`